and mental wellbeing for children and young people

 The Headstart Hub

 A Cornwall-wide online support network for schools.
-The Hub, launching in mid/late October 2020 will offer all school staff access to forums (to network and ask questions / share information); good practice sharing, online live events; webinars, on demand CPD including bitesize CPD.
+The Hub offers all school staff / governors and others working with schools access to forums (to network and ask questions / share information); good practice sharing, online live events; webinars, on demand online CPD including bitesize CPD.

-The hub will be open to partners across Cornwall so hopefully providing a one-stop shop for advice and information on C&YP MH and wellbeing.
+The hub is open to partners across Cornwall so hopefully providing a one-stop shop for advice and information on C&YP MH and wellbeing.

-Membership will be free and open to all schools and settings in Cornwall and IOS.
+Membership is free and open to all schools and settings in Cornwall and IOS.

 Recovery Curriculum – Using the SWAN framework